 Before you send us your suggestion, think about the likely availability of the parking space.
 It may be that columns closest to your home are not the best choices and lamp columns near bays which are less likely to be occupied would be better so as to maximise the likelihood of accessing the sockets.

 Another consideration is whether to choose columns by residents’ bays or pay and display bays.
 Residents’ bays will be free to permit-holders, but may be occupied by a non-electric vehicle for long periods of time.
 Pay and display bays would incur a parking charge during controlled hours but would be free at night and would offer the advantage that there is a turnover of cars using them.

 We cannot install chargers in lamp columns next to yellow line restrictions.

-Unfortunately, the heritage style lamp columns are not large enough to accommodate chargers but we may be able to install a bollard instead.
+Heritage-style lamp columns are not large enough to accommodate chargers.
+We may be able to install a bollard instead.

 Residents' parking permits for electric vehicles

 Residents can only have one permit for one car.
-We do not allow second permits for electric vehicles because, although they may not produce emissions at the point of use, they still take up parking space which is in short supply in the Royal Borough.
+We do not allow second permits for electric vehicles because, although they may not produce emissions at the point of use, they still take up parking space which is in short supply in the borough.